SrijanBadhya/Debsoc/Running the PES Debsoc.md

 In 2024, I engaged in crowd work while the club heads were setting things up for the orientation.
 Worried students commonly asked me, "Do you need prior debating experience to join the club?"
 This was probably because every other club filtered people based on skill.

-I believe talking too much about the AP and BP format would just feel like an overload as there a so many complicated things to remember.
+I believe talking too much about the AP and BP format would just feel like an overload as there are so many complicated things to remember.
 This would give people more confusion than meaningful information.

 ## Recruitment Concepts

 This is the single most essential activity of a club.

-This is the single place (besides arguably PESDT) where systems matter the most, because
+This is the single area (besides arguably PESDT) where systems matter the most, because
 1. You have an enormous scaled up load of both people and documentation to handle.
 2. This first impression juniors have of the soc shapes whether they want to continue or not.
 A process that isn't smooth can be damaging to their perspective.